-Children with eosinophilic esophagitis and/or gastroenteritis are evaluated by the clinical team at Rady Children’s, tested for appropriate allergens that may play a causative role in their disease process, educated on their disease and potential therapeutic interventions, and offered an integrated care plan.
+The Eosinophilic Gastrointestinal Disorders Clinic sees children with eosinophilic esophagitis and/or gastroenteritis.
+They are evaluated by a multidisciplinary team, tested for appropriate allergens that may play a causative role in their disease process, educated on their disease and potential therapeutic interventions, and offered an integrated care plan.

 About Eosinophilic Esophagitis